Security Overview

 7) Vulnerability disclosure

 We welcome coordinated disclosure.
-Please email Support@kavacorellc.com with steps to reproduce, impact, and your contact details.
-We authorize good-faith testing that:
+Email Support@kavacorellc.com with: affected URL(s), steps to reproduce, impact, and your contact info.

-• avoids privacy violations, data destruction, or service disruption;
+- Use good-faith testing that avoids privacy violations, data destruction, and service disruption.

-• does not access customer data without explicit permission;
+- Do not access customer data without explicit permission.

 Contact: mailto:Support@kavacorellc.com